-Beliefs: Market inefficiencies will provide opportunities to add value over time opportunities.
+Beliefs: Market inefficiencies will provide opportunities to add value over time

+The Committee believes that at times relative market movements or dislocations will provide opportunities to generate additional returns for the Fund.
+However, the Committee does not believe that they are best placed to capitalise on these opportunities.
 The Committee will therefore set mandates with the flexibility for managers to add value through allocation decisions where deemed appropriate.
 Alongside this the Committee will assess the position of the Fund against the long term strategic benchmark and any requirements to rebalance back toward the long term target.